DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-1_dynamo_nodes.md

 >1.
 Active - Nodes with a Dark Grey Name background are well-connected and have all of their inputs successfully connected
 2. Inactive - Grey Nodes are inactive and need to be connected with Wires to be part of the Program Flow in the active Workspace
 3. Error State - Red indicates that the Node is in an Error State
-4. Freeze - A Transparent node suspends execution of the node in the graph
+4. Freeze - A Transparent node has Freeze turned on, suspending the execution of the node
 5. Selected - Currently selected Nodes have and Aqua highlight on their border
 6. Warning - Yellow Nodes are in an Warning state, meaning they may have incorrect data types
 7. Background Preview - Dark Grey indicates that the geometry preview is turned off